Efficient Application of Tensor Network Operators to Tensor Network States: Cholesky Based Compression

 \subsection{Tree Structures}

 We now extend the CBC algorithm to tensor networks with a tree structure.
 The graphical depiction of one step for T3NS is shown in ~\autoref{fig:ttns_cholesky_compression}.
-Overall, the algorithm works analogously to the tensor train case.
-As a first step, we construct the initial tensor blocks.
-This splits into two slightly different parts.
-In the first, we move up from the leaves to the root.
+Overall, the algorithm works analogously to the tensor train case, though it splits into three different main steps.
+First the subtree tensors are constructed from the leaves to the root, then from the root to the leaves, and finally we perform the actual application from the leaves to the root.

+Thus, first we move up from the leaves to the root to construct the subtree tensors.
 For each site $i$, we perform the contraction

 We then join the legs $(\sigma'_i,\vec{\chi}_i)$ into one and compress it as we did in the previous section.
 This yields the new leg $\chi_i$ with desired bond dimension $D$ and the tensor $\mathcal{L}^{[i]}$.
 These steps are shown in ~\autoref{fig:ttns_cbc_a}.
-Once we reach the root of the tree, we perform the following steps for every site $i$ except the leaves, as we move down the tree.
+Once we reach the root of the tree, we perform the following steps for every site $i$ except the leaves, as we move down the tree for the second step.
 For each $k \in C$ we contract

 We combine the legs $(\sigma'_i,\vec{\chi}_{i \setminus k})$ into one and compress it, yielding the leg $\chi_i$ and the tensor $\mathcal{L}^{[(i,k)]}$.
 The three steps are shown in ~\autoref{fig:ttns_cbc_b}.
 These first two parts are almost the same as the steps for the tensor train structure, apart from the choice of which legs are contracted.